LukeAvery92/generator-react-webpack/README.md

 # generator-react-webpack V2.0 - MBC3 Version

-> Yeoman generator for [ReactJS](http://facebook.github.io/react/) - lets you quickly set up a project including karma test runner and [Webpack](http://webpack.github.io/) module system.

 # About
 Generator-React-Webpack will help you build new React projects using modern technologies.
+This is an edited version of generator-react-webpack to serve mbc3 stle project components

 Please visit: https://github.com/newtriks/generator-react-webpack for more info.